hyperledger-archives/grid/docs/source/grid_schema_family_specification.rst

 Enums
   An enum data type restricts values to a limited set of possible values.
-The definition for this data type includes a list of strings names describing a possible state of the enum.
+The definition for this data type includes a list of string names describing a possible state of the enum.
+A ``PropertyValue`` for this data type contains an integer value corresponding to the index of a value in the ``enum_option`` list.

   An enum value is represented as: